5 Stages of Consumer Buying Behavior

 At this point, customers have already explored multiple options.
 They are aware of the pricing and payment options available.
-Here, consumers are deciding whether to buy that product or not.
-Yes, even at this stage they can still drop the purchase and walk away.
+Here, consumers decide whether to buy that product or not.
+Yes, even at this stage, they can still drop the purchase and walk away.

-Philip Kotler (2009) says, the final purchase decision may be ‘interrupted’ by two factors.
-Customer may get a negative feedback from friends or other customers who bought it.
-For example, a customer shortlisted a laptop, but his friend gave a negative feedback.
-This will make him to change his decision.
+Philip Kotler (2009) says the final purchase decision may be ‘interrupted’ by two factors.
+Customers may get negative feedback from friends or other customers who bought it.
+For example, a customer shortlisted a laptop, but his friend gave negative feedback.
+This will make him change his decision.
 Furthermore, the decision might also change.
-Sudden change in business plans, financial crunch, unexpected higher prices, etc. might lead the consumer to drop the idea of buying the laptop.
+Sudden changes in business plans, financial crunch, unexpected higher prices, etc., might lead the consumer to drop the idea of buying the laptop.

-The Consumer, chooses the product that he wants to buy, but many times, he may not actually buy it for various reasons.
-At this stage, a marketer should find out the various reasons due to which the consumer is hesitating to buy.
-The reasons could be price, value, and change in the needs of the consumer.
+The Consumer chooses the product that he wants to buy, but many times, he may not actually buy it for various reasons.
+At this stage, a marketer should find out the various reasons why the consumer hesitates to buy.
+The reasons could be price, value, and change in the consumer's needs.

-Marketer needs to step up the game.
+A marketer needs to step up the game.
 Start by reminding the customers of the reason behind their decision to buy the product.
-Furthermore give as much information regarding your brand reiterating that you are the best provider of the product that can fulfill his needs.
+Furthermore, give as much information regarding your brand as reiterating that you are the best product provider to fulfill his needs.

 Retargeting by simple email reminders can enforce the purchase decision.